 Titan 2 and Bounce Below at Zip World Llechwedd

 Caernarfon is accessible from Blaenau Ffestiniog.
 Take the Ffestiniog Railway to Porthmadog and then the Welsh Highland Railway to Caernarfon.
 Alternatively bus service 5C takes 30min from Bangor.
-Caernarfon Castle served as a royal palace for King Edward I in the late 13th century and was the birthplace of his son Edward II.
+Castell Caernarfon (Caernarfon Castle) served as a royal palace for King Edward I in the late 13th century and was the birthplace of his son Edward II.
 King Charles III was invested as Prince of Wales in the castle in 1969 and the royal chairs along with a short video of the event can be seen in one of the towers.
 The castle stands on the bank of the Menai Strait, where a choice of 2hr or 45min boat trips can be taken with Menai Strait Cruises.
 There are plenty of independent shops cafés and restaurants to be found in the town.
 Bike hire is available from Beics Antur Bikes located in the town centre.

 Aerial shot of a castle, strait and town.

-Caernarfon Castle, town and the Menai strait
+Castell Caernarfon (Caernarfon Castle), town and the Menai strait

 Attractions accessible along the Llŷn Peninsula